2025–26 Indiana Hoosiers men's basketball team: Incoming transfers

 The roster continued to fill out when the Hoosiers got their 10th transfer portal commitment from Josh Harris.
-Last year, Harris played for the North Florida Ospreys with fellow IU tranfer portal commit, Jasai Miles.
+Last year, Harris played for the North Florida Ospreys with fellow IU transfer portal commit, Jasai Miles.
 As a freshman, Harris started all 30 games he appeared in and averaged 13.4 points and 7.1 rebounds.
 He shot 55.7 percent from the field, 33.3 percent on 3s and 69.5 percent from the free-throw line.
-Harris was named to the ASUN All-freshman team and has three seasons of eligibility remaining.
+Harris was named to the ASUN All-freshman team and had three seasons of eligibility remaining.